atlas604/advanced-lane-lines/writeup_report.md

 **Pipeline (single images)**

-1. Provide an example of a distortion-corrected image.
+**1. Provide an example of a distortion-corrected image.**

 <img src="./output_images/example_undist_test1.png">

-2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+**2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.**

-3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+**3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.**

 In the 6th cell of my jupyter notebook file, I've pinpointed the source coordinates of a test image where the lane lines appeared to be parallel and the area where I wanted my perspective transform to take place.
 Once this process was complete, I utilize a warp function I defined in the previous cell and map out the destination coordinates and apply a prespective transform using OpenCV's `cv2.warpPerspective`.